Chiral oscillations in the non-relativistic regime: Introduction

 Although the interplay between chiral and flavor oscillations is very small in the ultra-relativistic regime \cite{Bernardini:2004epjc,Bernardini:2005prd,Nishi:2006prd,Bernardini:2011fph}, it is relevant for describing dynamical features of non-relativistic neutrinos.
 We describe chiral oscillations in the context of two-flavor neutrino propagation, including flavor oscillations.
 In particular, we compute the effects of chiral conversion on the averaged flavor oscillation, that is, the survival probability of a neutrino of a given flavor averaged over one period of flavor oscillation.
-The chiral oscillations corrections are relevant when the momentum is comparable to the lowest mass and, in the non-relativistic regime, the maximum difference is 40$\%$, a prediction consistent with the preliminary discussion pointed in \cite{Roulet:2018fyh} in connection with C$\nu$B detection.
+The chiral oscillations corrections are relevant when the particle's momentum is comparable with the lightest neutrino mass and, in the non-relativistic regime, the maximum difference is 40$\%$, a prediction consistent with the preliminary discussion pointed in \cite{Roulet:2018fyh} in connection with C$\nu$B detection.
+A more in depth discussion of chiral oscillations in the context of the C$\nu$B can be found in \cite{Ge:2020}.
 To highlight the main dynamical features associated to this phenomenon, we adopt a simple plane wave description and leave a more realistic treatment involving wave packets \cite{Bernardini:2004epjc,Bernardini:2005prd,Bernardini:2011fph} for future work.
+Although we focus on Dirac neutrinos, we discuss chiral oscillations effects in Majorana neutrinos and provide a detailed calculation of them for the general Majorana-Dirac mass term in the appendix.